aioli-framework/aioli-guestbook-example/README.md

-aioli-guestbook: RESTful HTTP API Package Example
+aioli-guestbook: RESTful HTTP API Unit Example
 ===

-The idea with this example is to show how a CRUD-type RESTful HTTP API package can be built with the Aioli Framework.
+The idea with this example is to show how a RESTful HTTP API Unit can be built using the Aioli Framework.

 Documentation
 ---

-Check out the [Package Documentation](https://aioli-guestbook-example.readthedocs.io) for usage and info about the HTTP and Service APIs.
+Check out the [Unit Documentation](https://aioli-guestbook-example.readthedocs.io) for usage and info about the HTTP and Service APIs.

 Examples